James Lide Coker: Philanthropy and altruism

 Coker was the driving force in the establishment of Welsh Neck High School, which later became Coker College for Women in 1908; he gave the college a $50,000 endowment and an additional $600,000 during his years as president, which have played a large part in ensuring its continued existence.
-In 1909-1910, he funded construction of Davidson Hall; it was listed on the National Register of Historic Places in 1983.
+In 1909–1910, he funded construction of Davidson Hall; it was listed on the National Register of Historic Places in 1983.
 Memorial Hall was built in 1913 and 1916, and added to the National Register in 1989.

 Coker served his community as mayor of Hartsville, president of the Pee Dee Historical Society, and a member of the South Carolina House of Representatives, where he introduced the first bill for universal public education in South Carolina.
 As a faithful community servant, Coker also taught the boys' Sunday School at First Baptist Hartsville for thirty-eight years.

-Coker's grandson, Charles W. Coker, said of him, "Major James L. Coker had some pretty definite ideas about a variety of things.
-His strongest principle, however, was an absolute inflexibility between what was right and what was wrong.
-He believed very strongly in the dignity of human beings, and this has been one of the basic philosophies of Sonoco's employee relations policy, customer relations policy, and our stockholder relations policy throughout the years."

 Coker was inducted into the South Carolina Business Hall of Fame in 1986.